 We recommend drinking 64 ounces of water each day.
 Consult with your healthcare provider prior to changing the amount of water you drink as it can affect certain health conditions and medications.

-NOTE: Rapid weight loss may cause gallstones or gallbladder disease.
+NOTE: Rapid weight loss may cause gallstones or gallbladder disease or temporary hair thinning in some people.
 While adjusting to the intake of a lower calorie level and dietary changes, some people may experience dizziness, lightheadedness, headache, fatigue, or gastrointestinal disturbances (such as abdominal pain, bloating, gas, constipation, diarrhea, or nausea).
 Consult your healthcare provider for further guidance on these or any other health concerns.
 Seek immediate medical attention if you experience muscle cramps, tingling, numbness, confusion, or rapid/irregular heartbeat as these may be a sign of a more serious health condition.

 For avoidance of doubt, the Medifast programs and products are not labelled, advertised or promoted for any specific medicinal purpose, i.e. treatment or prevention, implied or otherwise, of any disease or disorder, including its related conditions.